christopher-ramirez/secretary/README.md

 * `after::cell`: Same as `after::row` but for a table cell.
 > Field content is the control flow tag you insert with the Writer *input field*

-### Features of jinja2 not supported
-Secretary supports most of the jinja2 control structure/flow tags.
-But please avoid using the following tags since they are not supported: `block`, `extends`, `macro`, `call`, `include` and `import`.

 ### Image Support
-**Feature under development**.
-Secretary allows you to use placeholder images which will be replaced when rendering the template.
-To create a placeholder image: in the template insert an image.
-Change the image's name* to a Jinja2 print tag (the ones with double curly braces) The variable should call the `image` filter, i.e.: `{{ client.picture|image }}`.
+Secretary allows you to use placeholder images in templates that will be replaced when rendering the final document.
+To create a placeholder image on your template:

+1. Insert an image into the document as normal.
+This image will be replaced when rendering the final document.
+2. Change the name of the recently added image to a Jinja2 print tag (the ones with double curly braces).
+The variable should call the `image` filter, i.e.: Suppose you have a client record (passed to template as `client` object), and a picture of him is stored in the `picture` field.
+To print the client's picture into a document set the image name to `{{ client.picture|image }}`.
-* *Right click under image, select "Picture..." from the popup menu and navegate to "Options" tab.*
+> To change image name, right click under image, select "Picture..." from the popup menu and navigate to "Options" tab.

 #### Media loader
 To load image data, Secretary need a media loader.
-The engine by default provides a file system loader which takes the variable value (specified in image's name).
-This value is a relative file name to `media_path` passed at `Renderer` instance creation.
+The engine by default provides a file system loader which takes the variable value (specified in image name).
+This value can be a file object containing an image or an absolute or a relative filename to `media_path` passed at `Renderer` instance creation.

 Since the default media loader is very limited.
-Users can provide theirs own media loader to the `Renderer` intance.
-A media loader can perform image retrival and/or any required transformation of images.
-The media loader must take the image value from the template and return a tuple whose first item is a file like object containing the image.
+Users can provide theirs own media loader to the `Renderer` instance.
+A media loader can perform image retrieval and/or any required transformation of images.
+The media loader must take the image value from the template and return a tuple whose first item is a file object containing the image.
 Its second element must be the image mimetype.

 Example declaring a media loader:
 ``` python